 layers.MaxPool2D(),

-layers.Dropout(rate=0.2), # apply 20% dropout to the next layer to provent overfitting
+layers.Dropout(rate=0.2), # apply 20% dropout to the next layer to prevent overfitting

 # classifier Head